 - Bacon, sausage, or ham

 I love that this brioche French toast is perfectly rich, buttery and fluffy.
 So scrumptious!
-My kids request homemade French toast all of the time, and I’m always happy to oblige.
-Sometimes we even enjoy this French toast for dinner.
+My kids request it all of the time, and I’m always happy to add it to the breakfast menu.
+Sometimes we even enjoy this for dinner.
 Breakfast for dinner is the best, especially when it’s French toast!

 Brioche French Toast